mdesanker/color-extract/README.md

 If the color's brightness > 125, then the text is set to black, and if brightness < 125, text is set to white.

-2. When colors in the palettes on [Coolors](https://coolors.co/palettes/trending) are hovered, they expand smoothly.
-I have not been able to figure out how to achieve this with Tailwind CSS yet.
+2. Having colors in the palettes expand smoothly on hover like they do on [Coolors](https://coolors.co/palettes/trending) took a while to figure out, but had a relatively simple solution.
+Initially I was using flex-grow on the swatches to ensure they each expanded to the same size within the palette.
+Then I was setting a percent width for hover.
+Going from flex-grow control to width control meant that setting transition-width had no effect.
+This was fixed by setting initial width to a percentage (1/6 since react palette always outputs 6 colors) and hover width to a percentage.

 ## Credits